 It’s mostly “to-go” these days, but seating is available in the back of the building.

 Sixth Avenue is also a can’t miss location in town, adjacent to the University of Puget Sound and a young, artistic vibe along this row of mostly independent businesses, restaurants, bars, and nightclubs.
-Worthy of exploration in your hunt for the best restaurants of Tacoma.
+Worthy of exploration in your hunt for the best Tacoma North End restaurants.

 Dirty Oscar’s Annex (dive bar, casual, Sixth Ave)

 Although this might appear to be just another Tacoma dive bar, DOA, as locals know it, is a can’t miss for the outstanding flavors of critically acclaimed food.

 There is a gothic amount of black paint inside and out with no windows, but rest assured, the staff is pleasant and tables are spaced very far apart.
 Space also harkens back to the very brooding music scene from the 1980s, when Nirvana first got started in Tacoma among other punk-meets-grunge youth.

 Try the cauliflower wings, crab cakes, and other flavorful starters while enjoying a favorite beer or craft cocktail, and stay tuned for a delicious entree made from quality ingredients.
 The staff is very friendly and the place feels alive in the best of “Grit City” restaurant vibes.

 You don’t just get a Tacoma restaurant here; you get a microcosm of the city.

 You wouldn’t necessarily expect a restaurant named Brewers Row to serve delicious Mexican fare, but this place surprises you in many ways.

 Named for the beer and coffee produced in the back of the building, this Tacoma fixture, located near the bustling Proctor neighborhood, serves up a huge menu with anything under the sun from all over Mexico, it seems.